nicholas-s-perkins/simpleJSONViewer/README.md

 ```

 ##Style
-sjViewer.css gives a good of how to structure styles if you want to change something.
-All properties are represented as an li elemment, and have a class corresponding to their type (Object, Array, Boolean, Number, String, null).
+sjViewer.css gives a good idea of how to structure styles if you want to change something.
+All properties are represented as an `<li>` element and have a class corresponding to their type (Object, Array, Boolean, Number, String, null).
 Property names are spans with the class "propName" and values are a span with the class "value".

 ##Non-browser platforms